NHSDigital/validated-relationships-service-api/.github/pull_request_template.md

 -   [ ] I have reviewed the changes in this PR and they fill all or part of the acceptance criteria of the ticket, and the code is in a mergeable state.
 -   [ ] If there were infrastructure, operational, or build changes, I have made sure there is sufficient evidence that the changes will work.
 -   [ ] I have ensured the changelog has been updated by the submitter, if necessary.

+## Post-merge

+After merging and deploying changes to the sandbox, Postman collection or spec examples please run the `Run Postman collection` workflow.

+This will run the tests within the collection to check that the sandbox is working as expected once deployed.